Technical

 Note

-All Make routines return the ID of the object / entity that was created.
+All Make functions return the value or the ID of the object / entity that was created.

 Methods